DE1-Engineering-Mathematics/module-resources/notes/9-ODE.md

 # Chapter 9 - Ordinary Differential Equations
 You've already met the concept of differentiation in the context of functions and have almost certainly even applied it in the past to distance/speed/acceleration type questions.
 So, now let's see if we can apply this concept more generally to the class of problems called Ordinary Differential Equations (ODEs).
 These equations are referred to as 'ordinary' because the functions being differentiated are dependant on a single variable.
 For example, in mechanics so far, both speed and acceleration are a function of time only (ie $\frac{dx}{dt}\ \&\ \frac{d^2x}{dt^2}$), whereas you can imagine, for example, a problem involving the diffusion of heat, in which the local temperature is a function of both time and space (ie $T(t,x)$), meaning that you could in principal differentiate $T$ with respect to $t$ or $x$... or both!
 We will come back to these in a later chapter. <br><br>

 First off, let's start with some notation.
 As with so many areas of maths, there are many ways to represent the same concept, so it's important that you don't get stuck always using the same style in class or you might be intimidated when you see something new in practice.
 However, the general rule is, use whatever style you prefer to use, just *be consistent* throughout any given document, also, if a question is asked in a certain style,  be sure to return the final answer in the same style.
-For the function $y(x)$, here are some equivalent ways of writing the \nth{1}, \nth{2} and \nth{3} derivatives:<br><br>
+For the function $y(x)$, here are some equivalent ways of writing the $1^{st}$, $2^{nd}$, $3^{rd}$ derivatives:<br><br>

 $$\begin{equation}
 	\frac{\textrm{d}y}{\textrm{d}x}\equiv y'\equiv \dot{y}\equiv y_x\qquad\&\qquad